frankld/stest/content/post/wam-partners-website-proposal.md

 img_title = "Website Layout"

 +++
 During my time at WAM Partners I was able to work on a side project that involved the company.
-I was able to create a website using Wordpress with a custom theme using Advanced Custom Fields (ACF) in the backend, and then using Bootstrap for the front end.
+I was able to create a website using WordPress with a custom theme using Advanced Custom Fields (ACF) in the back end, and then using Bootstrap for the front end.

 #### Listings Website

 ###### Problem

-So the intial problem I had run into while working at WAM Partners was having to update their website.
+So the initial problem I had run into while working at WAM Partners was having to update their website.
 I had to juggle a lot of tasks being the Webmaster/Listings manager and having to update listings using HTML and CSS was not efficient.
 I initially suggest a redesign to the website to my boss and he was more than happy for me to pursue it as a side project.
 Later I came to realize that rather that it would be more useful to the company if I installed a CMS for them that they could use to manage the listings on their website.

 ###### Solution